-Electric fireplaces range in price from $1,500 to $3,500.
+An electric fireplace costs $100 to $2,200+, and the installation labor ranges from $0 to $360.
 Considering their versatility and ease of use, it’s an investment to consider.

 There really is nothing like the smell and real-live crackle of a wood-burning fire.
 Some people find the charm and nostalgia of a wood-burning fireplace irreplaceable.

 Wood burning fireplaces require more maintenance than their gas and electric counterparts.
 They put out heat by burning wood, which produces heat, smoke, and ashes.

 Homeowners are responsible for cleaning up ashes.
 Fireplace owners should be careful sparks from the fire don’t fly out of the fireplace and damage flooring.

 For many, the heat and ambiance of a wood-burning fireplace are worth the effort.
 The costs of installing a wood-burning fireplace are anywhere from $1,900 to $3,300.